AI, Artistry, and Ethics: Where Does Human Creativity Stand?

 Finding Balance in a Human-Driven Future

 Despite the uncertainties, Porter remains optimistic.
-“We’re at a turning point,” he says.
+“My hope is that we’re at a turning point,” he says.
 “AI isn’t inherently a threat—but it has to be handled with care.
 If we apply the right tools and principles, we can make space for AI without letting it overshadow the very thing that makes music powerful: human connection.”